ebaran/docs/docs/app-development/getting_started.md

 Optionally, to enter the container as the root user and control the node, run the  `sandbox enter` command.
 This gives you full control over your node and allows you to do things like create a private network[LINK].

+If the `-s` flag is not passed when running `sandbox up` this will boot from a snapshot, meaning that you are not engaging in the standard node sync process and not verifying the history of the ledger from inception.
+For testing purposes, this should not be a concern.

+`sandbox down` will tear down the sandbox environment and `sandbox up` will start it back up again from the where the node left off.
+If you do this, your node will take some time to catch back up to the rest of the network as it is not pulling from a snapshot anymore, but rather picking up from wherever it left off when you tore it down.

 ## 3. Run your own node

 !!! info